Bishops in the Catholic Church

+Canon 378 § 2 of the 1983 Code of Canon Law goes on to clarify that "The definitive judgement on the suitability of the person to be promoted rests with the Apostolic See."

 Diocesan or eparchial bishops

 The traditional role of a bishop is to act as head of a diocese or eparchy.
 Dioceses vary considerably in geographical size and population.
 A wide variety of dioceses around the Mediterranean Sea which received the Christian faith early are rather compact in size, while those in areas more recently evangelized, as in some parts of Sub-Saharan Africa, South America and the Far East, tend to be much larger and more populous.
 Within his own diocese a Latin Church bishop may use pontifical vestments and regalia, but may not do so in another diocese without, at least, the presumed consent of the appropriate ordinary.